Updated: Aug 20

 "Should I stay in Boston and potentially starve?"

 Then, the operative question becomes: "Where do I find the information to help me decide?”
 Before the information era, that information was very difficult to come by.
-Censorship was more likely to be the result of withholding information, regardless of whether the withholder did it purposefully or not. [v] That "Go west, young man" decision example is still more like the fight & flight decisions from millennia ago.
+Censorship was more likely to be the result of withholding information, regardless of whether the withholder did it purposefully or not. [vi] That "Go west, young man" decision example is still more like the fight & flight decisions from millennia ago.

 Fast forward to today, the information era has dramatically changed our decision environment.
 Today, the ability of our environment to potentially censor necessary information has flipped 180 degrees.
 In our information-abundant and social media-connected world, we need to subtract un-curated data to make decisions instead of collecting scarce information.
 Per our ancient genetic algorithms, the subtract-the-un-curated-data process will naturally seem overwhelming and confidence-decreasing.
 This means your decision process and decision assistance are more important than ever.
 Today, censorship has been recast as drowning people in “fake news” or other un-curated data.
-Sociologist and University of North Carolina professor Zeynep Tufekci said [vi]:
+Sociologist and University of North Carolina professor Zeynep Tufekci said [vii]:

 “The most effective forms of censorship today involve meddling with trust and attention, not muzzling speech itself.”

 As a result of the transition to the information era, our inappropriate-for-today’s-decisions genetic algorithms have become more obviously deficient in just the last couple of decades.
+In bygone times, collecting necessary information was the challenge and making the decision was more straightforward.
+Today, it is the opposite.
+In today's time, information is abundant, but using the information and making the decision is the challenge.
+Our current data censorship environment has undergone a massive change.

 4. Free-will countries are most susceptible to the decision-making crisis.